jakubstribrny/camerarpi/README.md

 Distributed under the MIT License.
 See LICENSE for details.

-    Built with passion by Kuba “argent_dis” S. — bringing high-end monitoring to life 🚀
+    Built with passion by Jakub S. — bringing high-end monitoring to life 🚀